lu-w/criticality-metrics/docs/time-scale/TTC.rst

 ~~~~~~~~~~~~~~~~~~~

 .. req:: Rune-time-capability
+	:id: TTC-RTC

 	Yes

 Target values
 ~~~~~~~~~~~~~

+.. req:: Target values
+	:id: TTC-TV

 	1 s [Hayward1972]_ [Huber2020]_, 1.5 s, [Sacchi2016]_, [ElBasyouny2013]_, 3 s [Autey2012]_ (all data separation), 1.22 s [Junietz2018a]_ (threshold for critical)

 Subject type
 ~~~~~~~~~~~~

+.. req:: Subject type
+	:id: TTC-SUT

 	Optimal for road vehicles (automated and human), sub-optimal for VRUs

 Scenario type
 ~~~~~~~~~~~~~

+.. req:: Scenario type
+	:id: TTC-SCT

 	Overlapping predicted trajectories for a significant time span in the scenario

 Inputs
 ~~~~~~

+.. req:: Inputs
+	:id: TTC-I

 	Static/dynamic objects and their state (pose, shape, etc.) at time t

 Output scale
 ~~~~~~~~~~~~

+.. req:: Output scale
+	:id: TTC-OS

 	:math:`[0,\infty]`, time (s), ratio scale

 Reliability
 ~~~~~~~~~~~

+.. req:: Reliability
+	:id: TTC-R

 	Highly depending on the reliability of the predicted collision, for most DMMs reliability is reduced [Allen1978]_

 Validity
 ~~~~~~~~

+.. req:: Validity
+	:id: TTC-V

 	Medium, depending on the length of time interval with collision prediction in the scenario, as well as the validity of the DMM [StAubin2015]_

 Sensitivity
 ~~~~~~~~~~~

+.. req:: Sensitivity
+	:id: TTC-SE

 	Medium, as, due to the linear-time DMM, critical scenes may not have a predicted collision in the DMM [Allen1978]_

 Specificity
 ~~~~~~~~~~~

+.. req:: Specificity
+	:id: TTC-SP

 	High, as, due to the linear-time  DMM, only few uncritical situations have a predicted collision in the DMM [Zheng2019]_

 Prediction model
 ~~~~~~~~~~~~~~~~